 Step 7: Transcribing the interview

 Whether you have an interview on tape or on video, you should make a point to transcribe it or have it professionally transcribed by native-speaking UK transcribers.
-Engaging a professional company ensures you’ll get a transcript from someone who knows how to transcribe these kind of interviews.
+Engaging a professional company ensures you’ll get a transcript from someone who knows how to transcribe interviews.
 This way, your interview is more accessible and you can have an easier time checking for facts, statements, and inaccuracies.